-Non-agricultural soil interpretations are ratings that help engineers, planners, and others understand how soil properties influence behavior when used for nonagricultural uses such as building site development or construction materials.
-This report gives ratings for proposed uses in terms of limitations and restrictive features.
-The tables list only the most restrictive features.
-Other features may need treatment to overcome soil limitations for a specific purpose.
+Non-agricultural soil interpretations are ratings that help engineers, planners, and others understand how soil properties influence behavior when used for nonagricultural uses such as building site development or

 Ratings come from the soil's "natural" state, that is, no unusual modification occurs other than that which is considered normal practice for the rated use.
 Even though soils may have limitations, an engineer may alter soil features or adjust building plans for a structure to compensate for most degrees of limitations.
 However, most of these practices are costly.
 The final decision in selecting a site for a land use generally involves weighing the costs for site preparation and maintenance.